nmadhok/spm/README.rst

 Best Practices
 --------------

-Package maintainers should put all cofiguration into pillar values.
+Package maintainers should put all configuration into pillar values.
 The package should include an example pillar file with comment documentation explaining each of the parameters.